 Ask follow-up questions—especially to detractors—and use the feedback to guide your churn reduction efforts and hone in on possible solutions.
 Take a look at how Norwegian healthcare portal PatientSky used Appcues to follow up with their NPS detractors by targeting the following flow to users who responded to the NPS survey with a score of 0 to 6:

 11. Encourage customers to upgrade to annual contracts when possible

 Monthly subscriptions likely make up the bulk of your SaaS company's accounts, but for long-term retention, nothing beats an annual contract.

 Annual subscriptions give you more time in which to demonstrate value.
 A longer time frame makes it much more likely that your product will become a part of your customers’ routine.
 Data from ProfitWell shows that companies with a higher percentage of annual contracts experience lower churn rates, since customers on an annual contract only have one purchasing decision to make each year instead of 12.

 For most companies, it’s best to offer an upgrade to an annual plan after a subscriber has some experience using your product.
 An investment in an annual contract is a daunting decision for new customers who don’t yet understand how your product can benefit them.
 Make sure they get to experience the benefits you provide before you make the ask.

 12. Re-engage inactive customers with retention emails

 Email is often your best bet when it comes to re-engaging customers outside your app.
 A well-written retention email helps bring inactive users back from the dead, reminding them of the value you provide and reducing the chances they’ll abandon your app forever.

-Check out this example from Buffer.
-It coaxes users back into the app without coming across as spammy or demanding, and also celebrates their efforts:
+Check out this example from Blue Apron.
+It coaxes users back into the app without coming across as spammy or demanding: